Student working in lab with a hard hat.

 • Course Plan - Students must develop a full course plan for every semester of enrollment through graduation that satisfies the common curriculum requirements, the 32-credit Primary Area, and the 16-credit Secondary Area.

 • Faculty Advisor Support - Students must obtain the support and endorsement of two Faculty Advisors (one in the Primary Area and one in the Secondary Area).
+These faculty must not be visiting faculty.

 If approved for the IM, the program becomes a curricular contract to which the student must adhere.
 Changes to a student’s program after they are accepted into the IM can be made with the support of the appropriate Faculty Advisor.